peter-awesome/floom/README.md

-# floom
-# a small language for hardware control.
+# floom: a small language for hardware control.

 # Why build floom?
 floom started as a thought experiment.